Clubs & Organizations

 - The sale of home-prepared or cooked food is not permitted.

-- Currently enrolled student members & a faculty/staff advisor of the student club must be present during the entire time of the event.
+- Currently enrolled student members and a CAC employee advisor of the student club must be present during the entire time of the event.

 - Club members are responsible for ensuring that proposed activities comply with all applicable federal, state and local laws, rules and regulations.